 Since the canals are the main transportation in Venice, many travelers use water taxis as transportation.
-These water taxis are known by several names including public boats, water bus, or in Italian – “Il Vaporetto” or “Motoscafi.”
+These water taxis are known by several names including public boats, water buses, or in Italian – “Il Vaporetto” or “Motoscafi.”
 While these boats run almost constantly, the Vaporetto is usually overcrowded and people are jammed in like sardines, which is why it favored by pickpockets.
 The pickpockets know tourists love to ride on these boats.
 So pickpockets too love the boats.

-- The standard water bus or autobus fare is a rather steep € 6,00 for the popular lines on the Grand.
-Cana Carnival is also a time of year when pickpocketing increases with the increase of tipsy, foreign tourists.
+- The standard water bus or autobus fare is a rather steep € 6,00 for the popular lines on the Grand Canal.

-- The Vaporetto (waterbus) that travels between the Academia and Rialto boat debarkation stops is known to be favorite of tourists and pickpockets alike.
+- The Vaporetto (waterbus) that travels between the Academia and Rialto boat debarkation stops is known to be a favorite of tourists and pickpockets alike.
 When the Vaporetto is full on a rainy day, the commotion of passengers entering and disembarking creates an ideal situation for thieves to add luggage or a few wallets to their collections.

-- Pickpockets look for those who build in the advantage – such as those who get caught in a crowd rushing toward the water taxi embarkation ramps.
+- Pickpockets look for those who get caught in the crowd rushing toward the water taxi embarkation ramps.

 - Venice pickpockets are also known to take advantage of those waiting in line to get onto a water ferry.
 Depending on the time of day, the lines can be very long and pickpockets have been known to work their way into the crowd.

 - Be careful if you are parking at the Tronchetto and want to ride the public Vaporetto boat into Venice.
 Men have been known to surrounded travelers and told where to walk.
 Many of these people will not direct you to the right place – they will direct you to the private taxi boats and not the public Vaporetto dock.
 There you will be over-charged.